AutomationIntegrated/node-style-guide/Readme.md

 ## Use single quotes

-Use single quotes, unless you are writing JSON.
+Use single quotes is preferred expect when you are writing JSON.

 *Right:*